SherG/cool-iron/blog/facebook-ads-roi.md

 * Fire the advertiser and find a better one.
 * Tweak your landing page to include questions or information to filter out unqualified leads.
 * Save time by setting up automated email follow-ups and replies.
 * Create a secondary product: something you can easily sell if the lead doesn't qualify for your higher-cost main product.
-(This secondary product can even be an service or downloadable that you are an affiliate marketer for.)
+(This secondary product can be a service or downloadable that you are an affiliate marketer for.)
-* Experiment with other lead generation techniques
+* Experiment with other lead generation techniques.
+* Experiment with other ad platforms, like YouTube.

 ## A Few Additional Considerations